 Getting an accurate weight is important as most miniature horse owners tend to underestimate their minis total weight.
+Knowing your

 mini’s weight is especially important before administering medications, supplements, or when de-worming.

 Miniature horses love to run and play.
 Run-in sheds or quality lean-tos work especially well for most minis.
-Keep in mind
+Keep in mind that lush

 grass pastures are not a good idea for minis due to the risk of obesity and laminitis.

 New owners often ask if they can turn their miniature horse out with large horses.
-This is one of those questions for which
+This is one of those questions for which there is no

-there is no easy answer.
+easy answer.
 Perhaps the most important thing to consider is the temperament of those large horses.
 Miniature horses are at kick

 -height so even innocent horse hi-jinks is risky for these little ones.
 Some miniature horses are mischievous and will tease large

 horses into bad behavior.
 In most cases, it simply isn’t worth the risk.

 Fencing is an important consideration.
 You cannot turn a miniature horse out in fencing designed for large horses without tweaking it a little to keep your littlest herd member safe.

 Miniature horses are by nature curious, fun, and frisky.
 They love to run, run, run.
-We often see our neighbor’s miniature
+We often see our neighbor’s miniature horse

-horse zooming around his pasture.
+zooming around his pasture.
 While it’s so much fun to watch, fencing for the mini horse must be designed for safety.

 Just like your large horse, fencing for your mini must provide a psychological barrier as well as a safe physical barrier.
+Miniature

 escape artists, but it doesn’t have to be this way.
 Perhaps one of the most common mistakes is to overlook the special considerations of fencing for the miniature horse.

-If you have a mini horse, you already know they do all the crazy things full sized horses do, including accidentally running
+If you have a mini horse, you already know they do all the crazy things full sized horses do, including accidentally running into fences,

-fencing for miniature horses due to the risk of injury if they run into the fence or paw.
+horses due to the risk of injury if they run into the fence or paw.
 Woven wire can easily trap a small mini hoof.

 While wood board fencing can be tweaked for the miniature horse, it isn’t the safest option.
-Wood board splinters on
+Wood board splinters on impact and

 it’s very difficult to install rails at the proper distance for the miniature horse, especially over uneven terrain.

 Flexible fencing, on the other hoof, offers a safe, safe, safe fence for the miniature horse.

-Flex Fence®, available in 5.25 inch, 4.25 inch, 1 inch, and 5/16th inch width makes for a safe, durable, low-maintenance
+Flex Fence®, available in 5.25 inch, 4.25 inch, 1 inch, and 5/16th inch width makes for a safe, durable, low-maintenance fence.

 hardware makes this one of the easiest fence installations on the market today.

 broken rails, low to no risk of injury, and best of all no loose miniature horses!

-When you install Flex Fence® for the mini horse, set the bottom rail no more than 6 inches from the ground, especially if
+When you install Flex Fence® for the mini horse, set the bottom rail no more than 6 inches from the ground, especially if you are

-the overall height should measure around 4-feet or so.
-You can use electric rope or coated wire fencing between rails for a
+height should measure around 4-feet or so.
+You can use electric rope or coated wire fencing between rails for a very safe combination fence.